Eliasleon506/CS-150-C/README.md

 1. **See the estimations of meal price over time**
 2. **Exploring housing affordability over time**:
 3. **Estimating food costs for a family**:

+## FeedBack and fix
+  - Was recommended by Nathan Kirk to set my graphs so they always start at 0 (lines 218 and 231 in Vizuals.py)